Jan Skubiszewski: Red Moon Studios

-In June 2017, Skubiszewski and his wife opened Red Moon Studios, formerly The Stables, a music production studio in the Macedon Ranges specializing in high-end record production and film composition.
+In June 2017, Skubiszewski and his wife opened Red Moon Studios, formerly The Stables, a music production studio in the Macedon Ranges specialising in high-end record production and film composition.

 Personal life

-Skubiszewski lives in the Macedon Ranges, with his wife Ilaria Walker and their two children.
+Skubiszewski lives in Brunswick with his wife Ilaria Walker and their two children.

 An advocate of Indigenous Australian music, Skubiszewski has worked with numerous celebrated Indigenous artists such as Archie Roach, A.B.
-Original Yothu Yindi's founding members Deadly Award winning Djolpa McKenzie, Dan Sultan and Music Victoria Award-winning Benny Walker, and has composed music for Indigenous TV shows and films including Little J and Big Cuz and Bran Nue Dae.
+Original Yothu Yindi's founding members Deadly Award winning Djolpa McKenzie, Dan Sultan and Music Victoria Award-winning Benny Walker, and has composed music for Indigenous TV shows and films including Little J and Big Cuz, High Country and Bran Nue Dae.

+When not composing or producing, Skubiszewski plays in bands, including The Counterfeit, which performs iconic film scores at venues including Thornbury Theatre, Brunswick Ballroom, Memo Music Hall and Theatre Royal, and headlined at Boogie Festival.